Anna Bella Geiger: Publications and collections

-In 1987 Geiger, with art critic professor Fernando Cocchiarale, published "Abstracionismo Geometrico e Informal: a vanguard brasileira nos anos cinquenta" (Informal and Geometric Abstraction: the Brazilian avant-garde in the fifties).
+In 1987, Geiger, with art critic professor Fernando Cocchiarale, published "Abstracionismo Geometrico e Informal: a vanguard brasileira nos anos cinquenta" (Informal and Geometric Abstraction: the Brazilian avant-garde in the fifties).

 In 2005, Geiger's work was included in the electronic journal Confraria do Vento, edited by Márcio-André, Victor Paes, and Ronaldo Ferrito, in collaboration with the graduate department of the Universidade Federal do Rio de Janeiro.

+In 2025, Geiger's work was included in the international group exhibition Narratives in Focus: Selections from PAMM's Collection at the Pérez Art Museum Miami alongside artworks by Njaimeh Njie, Athi-Patra Ruga, Sarah Charlesworth, River Claure, Mary Sibande, Joiri Minaya, Camila Falquez, and Widline Cadet, among others.